danelahman/lograc-2022/README.md

 ## Pre-built binaries for specific platforms

-If your computer architecture and operating system are supported, then the simplest way to optain Agda is via one of the [pre-built binaries](https://agda.readthedocs.io/en/latest/getting-started/installation.html#prebuilt-packages-and-system-specific-instructions).
+If your computer architecture and operating system are supported, then the simplest way to obtain Agda is via one of the [pre-built binaries](https://agda.readthedocs.io/en/latest/getting-started/installation.html#prebuilt-packages-and-system-specific-instructions).

 **Note:** If using a pre-built binary, make sure that the version of Agda